archusXIV/mpv-playlists-manager/README.md

 either online or from local files/directories.

-youtube-dl/yp-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will convert them in four different formats, mp3, flac, ogg, or wav.
+youtube-dl/yp-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will (if you want to) convert them in four different formats, mp3, flac, ogg, or wav.

 [Supported websites](https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md).